Candice-Leigh-King/our-whereabouts-website/_posts/Portugal/2022-10-09-the-perfect-3-week-portugal-road-trip.md

     left_image: /uploads/Portugal/IMG_20230112_112208_554-2.jpg
   - _section-type: blog-textarea
     textarea_html: >-
-      <h1><strong>Day 12-13: Sintra</strong></h1><h2>Day 12: Pena Palace, Pena
+      <h1><strong>Day 12-13: Sintra</strong></h1><h2><strong>Day 12:
-      Gardens &amp; Moorish Castle</h2><p><strong>&bull;Pena
+      </strong>Pena Palace, Pena Gardens &amp; Moorish
-      Palace:&nbsp;</strong>Pena Palace is the most visited palace in Sintra for a reasonable reason.
+      Castle</h2><p><strong>&bull;Pena Palace:&nbsp;</strong>Pena Palace is the
+      most visited palace in Sintra for a reasonable reason.
 This castle is like none you've ever seen.
-The beautiful vibrant colors and magnificent views make you feel like you're in a fairytale.<br /><strong>&bull;Moorish Castle:&nbsp;</strong>Many
-      visitors to Sintra overlook the Moorish Castle, but you shouldn't because it offers one of the best views of Sintra!
-The Moorish castle was built in the 8th century and resembles the wall of China, making it a fantastic location to explore.</p><h2>Day 13: Monserrate Palace, National Palace, Old Town &amp; Quinta da Regaleira</h2><p><strong>&bull;Monserrate Palace:
+The beautiful vibrant colors and magnificent views make you feel like you're in a fairytale.<br /><strong>&bull;Moorish Castle:&nbsp;</strong>Many visitors to Sintra overlook the Moorish Castle, but you shouldn't because it offers one of the best views of Sintra!
+The Moorish castle was built in the 8th century and resembles the wall of China, making it a fantastic location to explore.</p><h2><strong>Day 13:
+      </strong>Monserrate Palace, National Palace, Old Town &amp; Quinta da
+      Regaleira</h2><p><strong>&bull;Monserrate Palace: </strong>This charming
-      </strong>This charming palace has soft pastel colors surrounded by
-      beautiful gardens to explore.<br /><strong>&bull;National
+      palace has soft pastel colors surrounded by beautiful gardens to explore.<br /><strong>&bull;National Palace:&nbsp;</strong>We didn't plan
-      Palace:&nbsp;</strong>We didn't plan on visiting Sintra National Palace, we wanted to visit Monserrate Palace.
-Still, we accidentally purchased tickets to Sintra National Palace, so after grabbing lunch in the center of town, we decided to hop on in to take a glance at the interior of the palace.<br /><strong>&bull;Quinta da Regaleira:&nbsp;</strong>This Gothic
-      palace is a must-visit landmark visiting Sintra and has to be our favorite palace.
+      on visiting Sintra National Palace, we wanted to visit Monserrate Palace.
+      Still, we accidentally purchased tickets to Sintra National Palace, so after grabbing lunch in the center of town, we decided to hop on in to take a glance at the interior of the palace.<br /><strong>&bull;Quinta da Regaleira:&nbsp;</strong>This Gothic palace is a must-visit landmark visiting Sintra and has to be our favorite palace.
 The opulent palace has spectacular gardens with a surrealistic initiation well and ornate follies.</p>
   - _section-type: blog-cover-image
     blog-cover_image: /uploads/43-1.jpg
   - _section-type: blog-textarea
     textarea_html: >-
-      <h1><strong>Day 14-15: Lisbon&nbsp;</strong></h1><h2>Day 14:
+      <h1><strong>Day 14-15: Lisbon&nbsp;</strong></h1><h2><strong>Day 14:
-      Lisbon</h2><p><strong>&bull;Miradouro da Senhora do Monte: </strong>One of the most beautiful viewpoints in the city.
-You can see the entire waterfront as well as the bridge.<br
+      </strong>Lisbon</h2><p><strong>&bull;Miradouro da Senhora do Monte:
+      </strong>One of the most beautiful viewpoints in the city.
+You can see the
-      /><strong>&bull;</strong><strong>Miradouro da
+      entire waterfront as well as the bridge.<br /><strong>&bull;</strong><strong>Miradouro da
       Gra&ccedil;a:&nbsp;</strong>This terrace offers dramatic, panoramic views
       of city rooftops &amp; the water beyond.<br /><strong>&bull;Saint